 Sara is Dave and Cindy’s eldest daughter and has worn many hats during her 20 years with Frick’s.
 She studied meat science and business at the University of Missouri-Columbia and runs operational technology & software systems at Frick’s.
 Sara’s nickname in the office is “the oracle” for her long-term memory and wealth of experience.

-During the 1990’s, young Ellory could be found wandering the factory playing practical jokes on employees.
+During the 1990’s, Ellory, Dave & Cindy’s youngest, could be found wandering the factory playing practical jokes on employees.
 At age 15, she began packaging hams after school.
 Ellory studied business at the University of Missouri-Columbia and has pioneered Frick’s branding and clean label initiatives.

 Meet Kyle Brunkhorst